jcalixte/rnrps/article/article.md

 ### The React Native component

-After all these operations, it is finally time to display our game in screen.
-The code below is the page `Play` after the player submit the game id in the home page.
+After all these operations, it is finally time to display our game on screen.
+The code below is the page `Play` after the player submits the game id in the home page.
 We can initialize the liveGame; telling PouchDb to only syncs documents we need.

 When fetching the play if there is no player 2, we join the play 🙂.